Mikea15/mikea15.github.io/_posts/2019-11-16-parallelizing-ray-tracing.md

 We do get around the same speed benefit and a small enough increase in memory consumption from the baseline test. std::async jobs still performs faster, but I suspect that is it because some of the blocks had less work to do than other, and therefor, finished first.
 This will make some of our CPU cores idle while the threads finish their blocks ( we can see that from the decrease CPU usage in the screenshot above ).
 The image is less computationally intensive in some areas than others, think about diffuse spheres versus refractive ones.

 Now, I also think that if we used std::async, and split work equally in blocks, we would also reduce memory consumption and calculate the image slower.
-I think we need to find a nice balance between jobs sizes, obviously one job per pixel is too little and a too big block might cause idle time if the jobs is performed too fast ( assuming that thread doesn&#8217;t have another job to perform )
+I think we need to find a nice balance between jobs sizes, obviously one job per pixel is too little and a too big block might cause idle time if the jobs is performed too fast ( assuming that thread doesn't have another job to perform )

 You can grab the [source code on GitHub](https://github.com/Mikea15/raytracing.github.io/tree/threads/src/InOneWeekend)

 ## Fine Tuning Job Sizes

 If we have less jobs than CPU cores, some of them become idle and have no more jobs to take on.
-I&#8217;ve created new tests to try out different job sizes.
+I've created new tests to try out different job sizes.
 You can check out the code for the image block version using [threads](https://github.com/Mikea15/raytracing.github.io/tree/threads-jobq) and using [std::async](https://github.com/Mikea15/raytracing.github.io/tree/jobify-blocksizes).

 In both branches, you can edit `nRowsPerJob` to test different job sizes.